cjarro-uky/Lab-1-1/Lab-1.md

 *Change the frequency and amplitude of the generated sinusoidal and observe what happens in the o-scope and Fluke DMM.
 What happens?*

-When you change either the frequency or amplitude the o-scope and Fluke DMM change according to the new values that you have altered to on the function generator.
+When you change the frequency or amplitude, the o-scope, and Fluke DMM change according to the new values that you have altered on the function generator.
 The instruments will react accordingly to the changes you apply to the function generator.

 ***Note: All code above this line was written by Eli Barrow***